 The Capital One Venture Card also includes a fee credit of up to $100 for Global Entry or TSA PreCheck to avoid long airport security lines.
 There isn’t a foreign transaction fee when you travel abroad.

 The annual fee is $95.
-New cardholders can earn a 100k mile bonus by spending $20,000 on purchases in the first 12 months from account opening, or earn 50,000 miles if you spend $3000 on purchases in the first 3 months.
+New cardholders can earn 60,000 miles if they spend $3,000 on purchases in the first 3 months of the account opening.